 The Essence of Confucius's I Ching Philosophy: Virtue as Foundation and Unity of Heaven and Humanity

-Confucius’s discourse on the I Ching, concentrated in Yi Zhuan, formed a distinctive I Ching thought system, whose core can be summarized in three progressive levels.
+Confucius’s discourse on the I Ching, concentrated in the Yi Zhuan (Ten Wings), forms a distinctive philosophical system.
+Its core can be summarized in three progressive levels, moving from personal ethics to a complete vision of human existence within the cosmos.

 Foundation Level: Virtue as the Basis